Underrated State Parks That Are in Your Backyard

 Why Fontainebleau Is Worth a Visit

 Fontainebleau State Park ranked an impressive 10 for wildlife and 9 for solitude.
-The ranking for wildlife should particularly be of interest to birders, who will have the opportunity to look for hundreds of species of birds like common loons, buffleheads and bald eagles.
+The ranking for wildlife is of particular interest to birders, who will have the opportunity to look for hundreds of species of birds like common loons, buffleheads and bald eagles.

 You’ll probably also see a gator here and there.